 Before The Dark Knight, The Avengers and Wonder Woman, there was Spider-Man.
 Sam Raimi’s 2002 film about an anxious teen who gets bit by a radioactive spider helped launch the superhero-saturated era we live in today.
 For whatever reason, we just can’t seem to let go of that kid from Queens.
-Over the past 15 years, audiences have been treated to seven different Spider-Man productions: six films starring three different actors as Peter Parker and one ill-fated play.
+Over the past 15 years, audiences have been treated to nine different Spider-Man productions: seven live-action films starring three different actors as Peter Parker, one animated film and one ill-fated musical.

-Tom Holland, the young Brit who hails from the stage, is the next actor looking to launch a career with a Spider-Man movie, and his Peter is less anxious, more awkward and equally sweet as the last two.
+Tom Holland, the young Brit who hails from the stage, is the latest actor to launch a career with a Spider-Man movie.
+His Peter is less anxious, more awkward and equally as sweet as the last two.
 But which Spidey reigns supreme?
-We ranked all the Spider-Man films — and that one doomed play — from worst to best.
-Here’s how the new Spider-Man: Homecoming stacks up.
+We ranked all the Spider-Man films — and that one doomed stage production — from worst to best.
+Here’s how the latest entry in the series, Spider-Man: Far From Home, stacks up.

 Making a Spider-Man movie requires ropes, harnesses and plenty of CGI.
 So it’s no surprise that the most plagued production of the Spidey fable was the stage version.
 From injured actors to budget problems, the production was troubled from the very beginning.